IamParvSinghal/Wisconsin_Autonomous/README.md

 ### 2. Color Thresholding

-To identify red traffic cones, we define HSV color thresholds that isolate pixels with the approximate color of red cones.
-We then apply morphological operations to refine the thresholded image and improve its quality.
+To identify red traffic cones, I defined HSV color thresholds that isolated pixels with the approximate color of red cones.
+I then applied morphological operations to refine the thresholded image and improved its quality.

 ```
 # Define color thresholds